anbox-cloud/discourse-docs/tut/getting-started.md

 1. Create a folder for your application (for example, `my-application`) and place your APK inside this folder.

 2. Create a `manifest.yaml` file in that folder.
-The manifest contains the name and if you want to define a resource preset, the resources for the application.
+This manifest contains the application name and if necessary, define resources for the application.
 If your instance is equipped with a GPU and your application requires the use of the GPU for rendering and video encoding, make sure to mention the GPU requirement using the `resources` attribute.
 Otherwise, the container will use a GPU if available or software encoding.

+If no specific resources are mentioned, the [default resource preset](https://discourse.ubuntu.com/t/24960) is used.

    For example, the file could look like this: